Supply Chain Issues and Risks: Challenges and Solutions for 2025

 Cross-train employees for operational flexibility.

-Introduce automation in repetitive tasks.
+Introduce automated shipping tools in repetitive fulfillment tasks.

 Partner with training institutes to build logistics talent.